Degenerate coupled-cluster theory: Computer implementations

 (3) Form $\hat{H}_I e^{\hat{T}_I} |I\rangle$ for all degenerate references as linear combinations of determinants.\cite{hirata_cc} (While the appearance of the normal-ordered $\hat{H}_I$ differs from one degenerate reference to another, its content is the same, and just one common subroutine that acts the {\it ab initio} $\hat{H}$ on a wave function suffices.)

 (4) Build the $M$-by-$M$ matrices $\bm{H}$ and $\bm{S}$ of Eqs.\ (\ref{H}) and (\ref{S}) in the internal space.
 Their elements across two determinants differing by more than $n$ spin-orbitals are zeroed by the $\hat{P}_I$ operators in Eqs.\ (\ref{H}) and (\ref{S}).
-(In the SUMRCC method, no elements need to be zeroed.)
+(In the QCC method, no elements need to be zeroed.)

 (5) Invert $\bm{S}$ by the LU decomposition, and then form $\bm{E} = \bm{S}^{-1}\bm{H}$.
-(Even though $\bm{S}=\bm{1}$ at the convergence, this is not the case during the iterative process and it must not be assumed that $\bm{E} = \bm{H}$.)
+(Even though $\bm{S}=\bm{1}$ at convergence, this is not the case during the iterative process and it must not be assumed that $\bm{E} = \bm{H}$.)
 Determine and print the eigenvalues of $\bm{E}$.
 (Complex eigenvalues are detected occasionally in cases of convergence difficulties.\cite{Zivkovic1978,Paldus1993,Piecuch1994})

 (6) Compute the residuals, i.e., the differences between the left- and right-hand sides of Eq.\ (\ref{DCC_ansatz}) in the external space or those of Eq.\ (\ref{DCC_ansatz2}) in the internal space, both computable by the quantities obtained in steps (2) and (3).
 The $\hat{P}_J$ operator sets $e^{\hat{T}_J}|J\rangle$ to zero if the external determinant is more than $n$ spin-orbitals different from $|J\rangle$.
-(In the SUMRCC method, this zeroing is suppressed.)
+(In the QCC method, this zeroing is suppressed.)

-If the residuals are less than a preset threshold, the convergence is achieved and the program halts; otherwise, update the $t$-amplitudes for all degenerate references and go back to step (2).
+If the norm of the residuals is less than a preset threshold, the convergence is achieved and the program halts; otherwise, update the $T$-amplitudes for all degenerate references and go back to step (2).

-The standard MBPT-style update, which adds the residuals (divided by the zeroth-order energy differences) to the most recent $t$-amplitudes in the internal (external) space, works reasonably well, but not as well as the same in the single-reference CC methods for the ground states.
-In cases of convergence difficulty, the direct inversion in the iterative subspace (DIIS)\cite{PulayDIIS} is found effective.
-In the full $\Delta$CC method, which is equivalent to the full SUMRCC method, when the exact $t$-amplitudes are used as initial guesses, convergence is achieved instantly.
+The standard MBPT-style update, which adds the residuals (divided by the zeroth-order energy differences) to the most recent $T$-amplitudes in the internal (external) space, works reasonably well, but not as well as the same in the single-reference CC methods for the ground states.
+In cases of convergence difficulty, Pulay's direct inversion in the iterative subspace (DIIS)\cite{PulayDIIS} is found effective.
+In the full $\Delta$CC method, when the exact $T$-amplitudes are used as initial guesses, convergence is achieved instantly.